This weekend I felt like I had a thousand things to do…

 Similar to practicing an attitude of gratitude, I believe that we need to practice the art of acknowledging accomplishments when getting un-stuck.
 Today I got 2 out of 50 things done, they weren’t the biggest items on the list, they simply happened to be the first 2.
-I responded to feedback on me e-book and adjusted the book to reflect some very insightful recommendations and I updated my vision board to reflect some new and exciting ideas I have been having lately.
+I responded to feedback on an e-book I am working on, adjusted it to reflect the very insightful recommendations and I updated my vision board to reflect some new and exciting ideas I have been having lately.

 To fully acknowledge the value of what I accomplished, and douse my initial desire to focus on what I didn’t get done, I am stating out-loud, right here, that:

-1 – My e-book Stuck to Start is not only a big accomplishment for me, as my first e-book, it is an integral part in my plan to share what I have learned about the Elements of Authenticity and help women all over the world.
+1 – This e-book is a big accomplishment for me, it is an integral part in my plan to share what I have learned which will help women all over the world.
 Completing it is a HUGE deal.

 2 – Adding bigger and crazier dreams to my Vision Board (as often as I can), helps me set my intentions for my business and my life.
 In Dec 2015 when I made my first vision board (for 2016), I wasn’t sure what to expect.
 And when I sat back and reflected on all that I had accomplished in 2016, I realized that even though I hadn’t completed everything, I had STARTED everything.
-I know now, that seeing my goals every morning, reviewing them often and celebrating when I achieve any of them, keeps my attention on what I want and helps me to align vibrationally with what I desire most.
+This was repeated when I reflected on what I had accomplished in 2017 and now as I enter into the 4th quarter of 2018 I know now, that seeing my goals every morning, reviewing them often and celebrating when I achieve any of them, keeps my attention on what I want and helps me to align vibrationally with what I desire most.